emfarih/remember-my-wallet/docs/DOCUMENTATION.md

 - **Network restrictions**: The app blocks all network communication using Android's `bindProcessToNetwork(null)` method.
 This ensures that no data can be transmitted or received, preventing any leaks.
 - **Data privacy**: No cloud storage; everything remains on-device.
 - **App Isolation**: External communication is blocked by restricting network access, and the app uses strict security measures to ensure privacy.
+- **App Integrity Protection**: Debugging, tampering, and dynamic analysis are prevented using security best practices.
+- **Background Task Restrictions**: The app does not perform background data operations to ensure complete security.

 ## Changes Related to Network Isolation

 To ensure complete isolation of the app's network activities:

 1. **Network Security Configuration**:
-- The app is configured to block any external communication by using network security settings, ensuring no cleartext traffic or unauthorized network access.
+  - The app is configured to block any external communication using `network_security_config.xml`, ensuring no cleartext traffic or unauthorized network access.
-- This is achieved through the `network_security_config.xml` file which disables cleartext traffic.

 2. **Blocking All Network Traffic**:
-- The app uses the `bindProcessToNetwork(null)` method to block all network communication for the app.
-This prevents the app from communicating over HTTP, TCP, UDP, or WebSockets, ensuring total isolation.
+  - The app uses the `bindProcessToNetwork(null)` method to block all network communication, preventing connections over HTTP, TCP, UDP, or WebSockets.

 3. **Permissions**:
-- The app uses permissions like `CHANGE_NETWORK_STATE` to manage and block network access.
+  - The app uses `CHANGE_NETWORK_STATE` to manage and block network access.

 4. **Testing Network Isolation**:
-- A test function was implemented to confirm the app blocks all network requests, including HTTP, sockets, and other types of network connections.
-If the app attempts to make a network request, it will result in a permission denied error.
+  - The app continuously **monitors for network access leaks** and alerts the user if any connection is detected.
+  - A test function checks:
+    ✅ **HTTP Requests:** Attempts a connection and expects failure.
+    ✅ **Socket Connections:** Tries to open a socket and verifies failure.
+    ✅ **WebSockets & Other Protocols:** Ensures no unauthorized connections.

 ## Future Enhancements
-- Biometric authentication for extra security.
+- **Biometric authentication** for extra security.
-- Make backspace in seed input back to previous field input.
+- **Enable backspace navigation** between seed input fields.
-- Create Paste Button on Seed Input Screen.
+- **Paste button** with auto-split for seed words.
-- More quiz difficulty levels.
+- **More quiz difficulty levels**.
-- Option to export encrypted seed phrase.
+- **Option to export encrypted seed phrase**.
-- Improve UI/UX for a better user experience.
+- **Improve UI/UX** for a better user experience.
-- Additional security checks before storing the seed phrase.
+- **Additional security checks** before storing the seed phrase.

 ---
 This document provides an overview of the application's structure, network isolation measures, and security mechanisms.
 For implementation details, refer to the codebase.